vlang/v/tutorials/building_a_simple_web_blog_with_vweb/README.md

 The `App` struct is an entry point of our web application.
 If you have experience with an MVC web framework, you can think of it as a controller.
 (Vweb is not an MVC framework however.)
-It embeds the vweb Context object, that's why we get access to methods like `.text()`.

 As you can see, there are no routing rules.
 The `index()` action handles the `/` request by default.